Oskarovsky/JavaExam/book/cheatsheet.md

 - constructor parameters can be any valid class, array, or primitive type, including generics, but may not include var
 - class can have multiple constructors, as long as each constructor has a unique constructor signature
 - compiler only inserts the default constructor when no constructors are defined !!!
+- If a class defines any constructor, the default constructor is not generated.
 - constructors can be called only by writing new before the name of the constructor
 - Calling an overloaded constructor with this() may be used only as the first line of a constructor

-The first statement of every constructor is a call to a parent constructor using super() or another constructor in the class using this().
+The first statement of every constructor is a call to a parent constructor using `super()` or another constructor in the class using `this()`.

-When Java sees the new keyword, it allocates memory for the new object.
+When Java sees the `new` keyword, it allocates memory for the new object.
 It then looks for a constructor with a matching signature and calls it.

-Java compiler automatically inserts a call to the no-argument constructor super() if you do not explicitly call this() or super() as the first line of a constructor
+Java compiler automatically inserts a call to the no-argument constructor `super()` if you do not explicitly call `this()` or `super()` as the first line of a constructor

 #### Private constructor:
 Having only private constructors in a class tells the compiler not to provide a default no-argument constructor.